bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 8.2 Hash and Keyword Arguments pp 122
+Ch 9 Expressions pp 125